Skip to main content

 The Story of Judah and Tamar: The Law of Assumption in Action

 Neville Goddard famously taught that the essence of creation lies in feeling : “Assume the feeling of the wish fulfilled.”
 Many interpret this as a call to gratitude and humility.
 While gratitude is part of the path, Neville’s deeper insight — illuminated beautifully in Scripture — is about entering and living the feeling of identity and dominion itself .
 The feeling that the Song of Solomon so vividly captures is the very state Neville pointed to as the secret.
 At the heart of this story is Judah , symbolised as the lion and the holder of the sceptre.
 He is the ‘He’ of the Song, the beloved, the one with whom the soul—the bride—unites.
 This union is not abstract; it is intense adoration, a feeling so rich it becomes a lived reality.
-Consider this declaration of mutual possession: “I am my beloved’s, and my beloved is mine; he grazes among the lilies.”
+Consider this declaration of mutual possession: “I AM my beloved’s, and my beloved is mine; he grazes among the lilies.”
 (Song 6:3) This is the perfect picture of Neville’s “feeling is the secret.”
-It is the felt experience of belonging fully to a sta...
+It is the felt experience of belonging fully to a st...

-The Hidden Power of Tamar: How Palm Trees in the Temple Relate to Manifestation
+Tamar: Palm Trees in Solomon's Temple

 Why Does the House of Judah Appear So Often in the Bible?

-Ezekiel’s vision of the four living creatures can be understood, through Neville Goddard’s interpretation, as a kind of imaginal intercession—a symbolic condensation of the journey of consciousness .
+Ezekiel’s vision in Ezekiel 1:4-14, of the four living creatures can be understood, through Neville Goddard’s interpretation, as a kind of imaginal intercession—a symbolic condensation of the journey of consciousness .
+In the creation story, that is the first assumption , the appearance and movement of water, land and animals represent the imagination in action.
+Ezekiel's creatures is the same vision, but now featuring the concepts learned through the stories of the four fathers .
 It gathers the inner development of spiritual states represented by the patriarchs ( the foundational teachings of manifestation ) —faith in Abraham, persistence in Jacob, imagination in Joseph, and praise in Judah—and presents them as a single, living image.
 These creatures are not external beings but facets of the one divine imagination, the I AM , preparing to express itself more fully.
-What was once hidden within these early figures is now ready to take form as the four Gospels, each one revealing a different aspect of the divine unfolding in man .
-They represent the four foundational stories of manifestation : Faith , Persistence , Imagination , and Praise .
-The Four Faces: The Pillars of Manifestation In Ezekiel’s vision, each of the four creatures has four faces —a man , a lion ...
+What was once hidden within these early figures is now ready to take form as the four Gospels, each one revealing a d...